sergiogiogio/terminal-widgets/README.md

 ```

 # Common principles
 Widgets are defined by a set of callback functions.
-The calling program typically does not set the state of the widget, instead the callback return the state when called.
+The calling program typically does not set the state of the widget, instead the callback functions return the state when called.

 The UI (drawing and input) is controlled by a WidgetContext object.
 The main widget must be selected in the WidgetContext before drawing.